London & Paris

 This 15-day residential-style tour, led by art historian Patrick Bade, explores that relationship through two extended stays, allowing time to truly engage with each city’s cultural life at a measured and rewarding pace.
 Designed for travellers with a strong interest in fine art, theatre, opera and orchestral music, the program combines eight carefully selected performances with a curated sequence of major museums, galleries and cultural sites.
 Blockbuster winter exhibitions and iconic institutions are balanced with lesser-known collections and specialist visits beyond the usual tourist routes.

-Centrally located hotels in both cities make moving around straightforward, while the quieter winter season allows for a more relaxed pace and fewer crowds.
-The city-based program is complemented by short excursions, including visits to the university city of Oxford and the royal palace of Fontainebleau.
+Centrally located hotels in both cities place us close to the museums and theatres that form the focus of the tour, while the quieter winter season offers a more relaxed experience of these cultural institutions.
+The city-based program is further complemented by excursions to the University city of Oxford and the Royal Palace of Fontainebleau.

 patrick bade